cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: RELATED WORK

-Currently, there are mainly three kinds of privacy protection methods.
-The {first} kind is \textit{cryptography-based methods}, e.g., encryption transmission~\cite{Yuan2016,Araldo2018a,Xu2019}, secured multi-party computing~\cite{Andreoletti2018} and blockchain-based methods~\cite{Zhaofeng2020,Qian2020,Jiang2022}.
+In general, there are mainly three groups of privacy protection methods in edge caching systems.
+The {first} group is \textit{cryptography-based methods}, e.g., encryption transmission~\cite{Araldo2018a,Yuan2016}, secured multi-party computing~\cite{Andreoletti2018} and blockchain-based methods~\cite{Qian2020}.
 For example, Yuan \emph{et al.}~\cite{Yuan2016} proposed an encrypted video delivery protocol to prevent external attackers from accessing user privacy at in-network caching.
 Andreoletti \emph{et al.}~\cite{Andreoletti2018} proposed an efficient edge caching scheme with secured multi-party computation to enhance the privacy protection of content providers and Internet service providers.
-Qian \emph{et al.}~\cite{Qian2020} proposed a blockchain-based edge caching architecture to protect user privacy.
-However, these methods incurring heavy computation load cannot prevent content providers from abusing personal private information.
-The {second} kind is \textit{disturbance-based methods}, such as differential privacy (DP)~\cite{Wang2019b,Zhou2019a,Zeng2020a,Hu2022,Cui2022}.
-For example, DP was introduced to protect personal interests in recommenders by \cite{Niu2020}, which assumed that users can easily distort their exposed information.
-The {third} kind is \textit{distributed method}, such as federated learning~\cite{Kaissis2020,Yu2021a,Yu2020b,Qiao2022}.
-Whereas, it is not applicable in online video systems since it cannot stop content providers from collecting users' view traces.
+Qian \emph{et al.}~\cite{Qian2020} proposed a blockchain-based edge caching architecture to protect user privacy. { Unfortunately, these methods not only incur a heavy computational load~\cite{Ni2021}, but also are ineffective in preventing content providers from abusing personal private information~\cite{zhang2024}.

-In light of the inefficacy of existing methods in above, we develop a novel privacy protection method to enhance request privacy by generating redundant requests.
-In the meanwhile, we avoid sacrificing the performance of edge caching.